clearcare/policies/source/sections/09-configuration_management_policy.md

    * Intrusion detection and virus scanning software installed.
    * All items listed below in the operating system-specific subsections below.
 6. Once the security team member has verified the new system is correctly configured, the team member must add that system to the Nessus security scanner configuration.
-7. The new system may be rotated into production once the CTO verifies all the provisioning steps listed above have been correctly followed and has marked the Issue with the `Approved` state.
+7. The new system may be rotated into production once the CTO verifies all the provisioning steps listed above have been correctly followed and has marked the task with the `Approved` state.

 ### 9.3.1 Provisioning Linux Systems

-1. Linux systems have their baseline security configuration applied via Salt states.
-These baseline Salt states cover:
+1. Linux systems have their baseline security configuration applied via userdata shell scripts or chef.
+These baseline states cover:
    * Ensuring that the machine is up-to-date with security patches and is configured to apply patches in accordance with our policies.
    * Stopping and disabling any unnecessary OS services.
-   * Installing and configuring the OSSEC IDS agent.
+   * Installing and configuring the TMDS agent.
-   * Installing and configuring the ClamAV virus scanner.
    * Installing and configuring the NTP daemon, including ensuring that modifying system time cannot be performed by unprivileged users.
-   * Configuring LUKS volumes for providers that do not have native support for encrypted data volumes, including ensuring that encryption keys are protected from unauthorized access.
    * Configuring authentication to the centralized LDAP servers.
    * Configuring audit logging as described in the [Auditing Policy section](#8.-auditing-policy).
-2. Any additional Salt states applied to the Linux system must be clearly documented by the ops team member in the DT request by specifying the purpose of the new system.
+2. Any additional states applied to the Linux system must be clearly documented by the ops team member in the DT request by specifying the purpose of the new system.

 ### 9.3.2 Provisioning Windows Systems